OFFSET returns a value from a different time period, either before or after the current period.

 Substitute valueSame as Value to offset

-Value to apply if the Offset amount specifies a period outside of the model's time range.
+Value to return if the Offset amount specifies a period outside or beyond the model's time range.

 The OFFSET function returns a value of the same data type as the Value to offset argument.